Do I see the other

 Power is not born blind.

-every system reflects the gaze
+than the gaze

 of those who inhabit it.